ggggbbybby/grammys-yellow-cookbook/README.md

 ### Run locally
 `hugo server -D`

+#### Run locally on windows
+hugo likes linux better. type `ubuntu` to open up the secret linux inside windows and then `cd` to this directory.

 ### Deploy
 Github Actions will automatically build and deploy when you push to main.